anjalibajaj23318/811-project/README.md

 ## Feed our input data to the SSD object detector model

-The COCO labels are downloaded into the current directory.
+The labels are downloaded into the current directory.
 There will be a text file named category names.txt that contains 80 COCO classes when you download it.

 ```
 classes_to_labels = utils.get_coco_object_dictionary()